About the job Sector Head - Nutrition

 Note: CEGIS has zero tolerance for sexual harassment.
 We therefore expect each applicant to self-declare related to the same.
 CEGIS could, if required, initiate a prevention of sexual harassment-based background verification.
 If an applicant is reported for misconduct, appropriate action that may include employment termination would be taken.
 Please complete the details for self-declaration on the application form.

-- Podcast episodes with Prof. Karthik Muralidharan – on education , healthcare , federalism and state capacity, and bureaucracy in India.
+State Capacity, Governance, and Public Systems — Prof. Karthik Muralidharan on Seen & Unseen with Amit Varma – on education, healthcare, federalism and state capacity, and bureaucracy in India.

-- You are also highly encouraged to read Prof. Karthik Muralidharans book Accelerating Indias Development: A State-Led Roadmap for Indias Development that informs much of CEGISs work and theory of change (especially Chapters 1, 4-6, 10-12, and 15-16)
+You are also strongly encouraged to read Prof. Karthik Muralidharans book Accelerating Indias Development: A State-Led Roadmap for Effective Governance (especially Chapters 1, 4, 5, 6, 10, and 11), which informs much of CEGIS's work and theory of change.